santino79/ah-hylia/src/posts/interview-alli-torban/index.md

 ---
-title: Interview with Alli Torban
+title: Q&A with...
+Alli Torban
 excerpt: Data Visualization Designer and host of the Data Viz Today podcast.
 date: 2019-10-05
 featured_image: /images/content/alli-torban.jpg
 image_caption:
 tags:
-     - data
-     - interview
+     - interviews
 ---
 _Seeing as this week's Analyst in the spotlight has spent a considerable portion of her career working in both the FBI headquarters and the Pentagon, I'm going to be extra nice to her.
 Friends in high places and all that..._